tezos/tezos-mirror/docs/introduction/howtorun.rst

 When you obtain coins from :ref:`the faucet<faucet>`, if you are lucky to obtain more than one roll, you can register a delegate using this identity.
-Otherwise, you need to ask the faucet for more accounts, originate an account for each one and delegate them to the first.
+Otherwise, you need to ask the faucet for more accounts and delegate them to the first.

 Deposits and over-delegation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~